jofmi/agentpy/README.md

 **Installation:** `pip install agentpy`

-**Contact:** This project is still in an early stage of development.
-If you have feedback, need help, or want to contribute, please write to joel.foramitti@uab.cat.
+**Contact:** If you have feedback, need help, or want to contribute, please write to joel.foramitti@uab.cat.